PaulKiddle/recipes/_recipes/chilli.md

 Serves 8-10

-- Pot on medium heat
+- Pot on medium heat w/ oil
-- Oil, cook the onion garlic ginger and chilli for 10 mins until soft & sweet
+- Cook the onion, garlic, ginger for 10 mins until soft & sweet
 - Add chilli powder, cumin, stir around in pan for couple of mins
 - Add other chilli ingredients, starting with 1l stock adding more if it looks dry
 - Bring to gentle boil, simmer for 30-35 mins